 What Does the APDA Do?

-The primary function of our Center is to serve as a central location where people with PD, caregivers, medical professionals, students and other interested individuals can call or write to receive the latest information, including FREE printed material, medical and support system referrals, quarterly newsletters, and patient service listings.
+The primary function of our Center is to serve as a central location where people with PD, care partners, medical professionals, students and other interested individuals can call or write to receive the latest information, including FREE printed material, medical and support system referrals, quarterly newsletters, and patient service listings.
 The Center informs patients about Parkinson disease studies and research projects in which they might wish to participate.

 Public awareness and educational programs play a vital role in the Center’s activities.
 The Center has published the well-received book entitled Coping With Parkinson’s Disease for the benefit of people with PD and caregivers alike and A Collection of Helpful Hints for People With Parkinson’s Disease.
 The St. Louis APDA has produced “FIT ‘N FUN,” a therapeutic PD home exercise videotape, and “Caring For A Nursing Home Resident With Parkinson’s Disease.”
 The Center coordinates all PD services in the Greater St. Louis area.
 It also serves as headquarters for the local APDA Chapter.